Avoid these common sales mistakes

 Make silence your best friend

-The silence is your friend in sales.
+During a sales conversation, silence is your friend.
 Here’s how you can use silence to your advantage.

 Silence Can Lead to Opportunities

-Some potential clients do not have an issue talking about their needs or concerns about your offer.
-Then there are others who are more reluctant to share negative or honest feedback.
+Some potential clients do not have an issue talking about their needs, or voicing concerns, about your offer.
+Then there are others who are more reluctant to share negative, or honest, feedback.
 In case your potential client falls into the latter category, no amount of persuasion will draw out their core concern.

 All things considered, silence works in your favor.
-At that point when you ask a question, the potential client may not want to reply.
+When you ask a question, the potential client may not want to immediately reply.
 Silence, however, encourages them to share.
 Pay attention to what they say.
 That’s because they’re going to reveal their true concerns.

 So who should break the silence?